Exact and high order discretization schemes for Wishart processes and their affine extensions: High-order discretization schemes for Wishart and semidefinite positive affine processes

 In this paragraph, we will give a way to get weak $\nu$th-order schemes for any Wishart processes.
-The construction of these schemes is the same as the one used for the exact scheme.
-First we obtain a $\nu$th-order scheme for $WIS_d(x,\alpha,0,I_d^1)$.
-Then, we get a $\nu$th-order scheme for $WIS_d(x,\alpha,0,I_d^n)$ by scheme composition.
-Last, we use the identity in law~\eqref{Red_a_Wish_Can} to get a weak $\nu$th-order scheme scheme for any Wishart processes.
+The construction is similar to the one used for the exact scheme.
+First, we obtain a $\nu$th-order scheme for $\WIS_d(x,\alpha,0,e^1_d)$.
+Then, we get a $\nu$th-order scheme for $\WIS_d(x,\alpha,0,I_d^n)$ from the splitting (\ref{SplitCan}) and Proposition~\ref{composchemas}.
+Last, we use the identity in law (\ref{RedaWishCan}) to get a weak $\nu$th-order scheme for any Wishart process.\looseness=-1